Rescue of Rio slums shaky on failed promise of basic services

 Rubble from station construction remains heaped nearly three years after the cable car went into service.
 A police station next to one of the stops bears scars from a recent shootout.

 "Can it be so hard to fix?" she asks.
-"Every neighbourhood around us has water."
+"Every neighborhood around us has water."

 Farther into the favela, Oliveira, the aspiring day-care worker, sits with her 59-year-old grandmother, Bemvinda, who supports the family with a widow's pension of $380 a month.